Small Projects and Community Events (SPACE) Grants

 • Sustainable stormwater management project

-• Education of youth and/or adults
+• Engaging youth and/or adults in conservation themes and topics

 • Community event focused on improving the public’s understanding of natural resource conservation